Caregivers are the backbone of our community…

 - Home care workers commonly lack health benefits, paid sick days, hazard pay or any training opportunities whatsoever.

 - Home care workers have been continually—and intentionally—excluded from the protections enjoyed by other American workers.
-Home care workers are paid poverty wages, and commonly lack health benefits, paid sick days, hazard pay or any training opportunities whatsoever.
+Home care workers are paid poverty wages, and commonly lack health benefits, paid time off, hazard pay or any training opportunities whatsoever.
 And in 41 states, many lack the right to collectively bargain.

 - In-Home Supportive Services (IHSS) workers have become increasingly essential to the California workforce, providing necessary care to residents across the state.

-- Over the last few years, IHSS related employment has increased to over 716,000 positions across California, with one-third of workers statewide employed in Los Angeles County alone.
+- Over the last few years, IHSS related employment has increased to over 716,000 positions across California.